Navigate the holiday gracefully, both at home and at work.

 Pay particular attention to his last principle — sharpening the saw — which Covey describes as "exercising all four dimensions of our nature [physical, mental, emotional, and spiritual] regularly and consistently in wise and balanced ways."

-In his model, it is this habit that surrounds all the others because it’s the one that makes all the other ones possible.
+In his model, this habit surrounds all the others because it’s the one that makes all the other ones possible.

-You may not be able to change the seeming craziness of the world right now.
+You may not be able to change the seeming intensity of the world right now.

-But maybe with a renewed commitment to your own self-care, you can bring some peace to your own little corner of the universe and anticipate the holidays with joy and optimism!
+Maybe with a renewed commitment to your self-care, you can bring peace to your little corner of the universe and anticipate the holidays with joy and optimism!